-Memorial Sloan Kettering Cancer Center collaborators presented results that a regionally delivered mesothelin-targeted, autologous CAR T was well-tolerated and showed encouraging anti-tumor activity in combination with pembrolizumab, a PD-1 checkpoint inhibitor
+Memorial Sloan Kettering Cancer Center collaborators presented results demonstrating that a regionally delivered mesothelin-targeted, autologous CAR T was well tolerated and showed encouraging anti-tumor activity in combination with pembrolizumab, a PD-1 checkpoint inhibitor

-Best overall response rate for a subset of 11 malignant pleural mesothelioma patients with minimum follow-up time of 3 months who also received pembrolizumab and lymphodepleting chemotherapy was 72% including 2 durable complete metabolic responses and 6 partial responses
+In a subset of 16 malignant pleural mesothelioma patients with minimum follow-up time of 3 months who also received pembrolizumab and lymphodepleting chemotherapy, 12-month overall survival was 80% and best overall response rate was 63%, including 3 investigator-assessed complete responses

-Clinical findings presented in Advances in Novel Immunotherapeutics oral session at the American Association of Cancer Research (AACR) Annual Meeting 2019
+Clinical findings presented at the American Society of Clinical Oncology (ASCO) Annual Meeting 2019

-SOUTH SAN FRANCISCO, Calif., March 31, 2019 (GLOBE NEWSWIRE) -- Atara Biotherapeutics, Inc. (ATRA), a leading off-the-shelf, allogeneic T-cell immunotherapy company developing novel treatments for patients with cancer, autoimmune and viral diseases, today announced that the Company’s collaborators at Memorial Sloan Kettering Cancer Center (MSK), Prasad S. Adusumilli, M.D., and Michel Sadelain, M.D., Ph.D., presented encouraging results from an ongoing MSK investigator-sponsored Phase 1 clinical study (NCT02414269) of a mesothelin-targeted CAR T immunotherapy for patients with mesothelin-associated malignant pleural solid tumors, primarily mesothelioma, who progressed following prior standard platinum-containing chemotherapy.
+SOUTH SAN FRANCISCO, Calif., June 04, 2019 (GLOBE NEWSWIRE) -- Atara Biotherapeutics, Inc. (ATRA), a leading off-the-shelf, allogeneic T-cell immunotherapy company developing novel treatments for patients with cancer, autoimmune and viral diseases, today announced that the Company’s collaborators at Memorial Sloan Kettering Cancer Center (MSK), Prasad S. Adusumilli, M.D. and Michel Sadelain, M.D., Ph.D., presented an update on encouraging results from an ongoing MSK investigator-sponsored Phase 1 clinical study (NCT02414269) of a mesothelin-targeted CAR T immunotherapy for patients with mesothelin-associated malignant pleural solid tumors, primarily mesothelioma, who progressed following platinum-containing chemotherapy.
 Mesothelin-targeted, autologous CAR T cells delivered regionally were well-tolerated and showed encouraging anti-tumor activity in combination with pembrolizumab, a PD-1 checkpoint inhibitor.
-The findings will be presented today in the Advances in Novel Immunotherapeutics oral session at the American Association of Cancer Research (AACR) Annual Meeting 2019 in Atlanta, Georgia.
+The findings were presented today at the American Society of Clinical Oncology (ASCO) Annual Meeting 2019 in Chicago.

-The Phase 1 clinical study recruited 21 patients, 19 with malignant pleural mesothelioma (MPM), one with metastatic lung cancer and one with metastatic breast cancer, who received a median of 3 prior treatment regimens, to evaluate the safety and potential anti-tumor activity of a CD28-costimulated, mesothelin-targeted autologous CAR T immunotherapy.
-The study included six dose cohorts with administration directly to the tumor site using regional delivery techniques, initially at a low CAR T dose without lymphodepleting chemotherapy, followed by increasing CAR T dose cohorts with lymphodepletion.
-A subset of these patients was subsequently treated with pembrolizumab, a PD-1 checkpoint inhibitor.
+The MSK Phase 1 clinical study has recruited 27 patients, 25 with malignant pleural mesothelioma (MPM), one with metastatic lung cancer and one with metastatic breast cancer, who had a median of 3 prior treatment regimens, to evaluate the safety and potential anti-tumor activity of a CD28-costimulated, mesothelin-targeted autologous CAR T immunotherapy.
+The study added two higher dose cohorts to the six-dose cohorts reported in March 2019 with administration directly to the tumor site.
+Twenty-two of the 27 patients were subsequently treated with pembrolizumab, a PD-1 checkpoint inhibitor.

-Mesothelin-targeted, autologous CAR T administration was found to be generally well-tolerated with no CAR T-related toxicities higher than grade 2 observed based on monitoring multiple clinical, radiological, and laboratory parameters.
-CAR T cells were found to be persistent in the peripheral blood for 13 of the 21 patients during the 38-week evaluation, and their presence was associated with evidence of tumor regression on imaging studies.
+Mesothelin-targeted, autologous CAR T administration was found to be generally well tolerated, with no CAR T-related toxicities higher than grade 2 observed based on monitoring multiple clinical, radiological, and laboratory parameters.

-Following progression on standard platinum-containing chemotherapy, the expected ORR for patients with MPM treated with a checkpoint inhibitor is estimated between 5%-29% with one patient achieving a CR across multiple studies.1-5
+Following progression on standard platinum-containing chemotherapy, the expected 12-month OS, median OS and ORR for patients with MPM treated with a PD-1 containing regimen is 63%, 11-18 months and 5%-29%, respectively.1-5

 MSK is also investigating mesothelin-targeted CAR T cells for patients with mesothelin-associated advanced breast cancer (NCT02792114).
 Additional results from these ongoing studies are expected to be presented at upcoming scientific congresses.

-Authors: Prasad S. Adusumilli, Marjorie Zauderer, Valerie Rusch, Roisin O’Cearbhaill, Amy Zhu, Daniel Ngai, Erin McGee, Navin Chintala, John Messinger, Alain Vincent, Elizabeth Halton, Claudia Diamonte, John Pineda, Shanu Modi, Steve Solomon, David R Jones, Renier Brentjens, Isabelle Riviere, Michel Sadelain
+Authors: Prasad S. Adusumilli, Marjorie G Zauderer, Valerie W Rusch, Roisin E O’Cearbhaill, Amy Zhu, Daniel Ngai, Erin McGee, Navin Chintala, John Messinger, Waseem Cheema, Elizabeth F Halton, Claudia R Diamonte, John Pineda, Alain Vincent, Shanu Modi, Steve Solomon, David R Jones, Renier J Brentjens, Isabelle C Riviere, Michel W Sadelain

 Affiliations: Memorial Sloan Kettering Cancer Center